-“-Re” House no.2 is, as the name says, my second “Re” House published on this website.
+“-Re” House no.2, as the name says, is my second “Re” House published on this website.
 At that time “-Re” Adapt didn’t take shape yet so I felt the original post didn’t fully represent my view on the layout anymore.
-So I spruced it up a little and split it in two: the “-Re” House (available here) and the “-Re” Adapt (below).
+I spruced it up a little and split it in two: the “-Re” House (available here) and the “-Re” Adapt (below).

 • Completed: 2001

 Surface: 77 m²

 • As originally stated, I find the point of having the one and only balcony of the apartment accessible only through the master bedroom either a very intimate thing, suitable for a couple without kids or a rather sad inconvenience through a very private space.